LINTAO5835/CGADNet/README.md

-## 数据集
+## DataSets
 ![Datasets](pictures/datasets.png)
-The trainsets contains  24560 images, includes training and verification set, and the file structure format is YOLOv5 likes:
+The trainsets contains  24560 images, includes training and verification set, and the file structure format is YOLOv8 likes:
 ```
 LINTAO5835
 -----------------------------------------------------------------------------------------------------